Many consumers and importers have questions about the current discussion on duty and surtax being imposed on goods imported or exported.

 Generally, there is a rate for a developed country and a special rate for a non-developed country.

-Surtax is an additional duty or extra duty applied to goods that are already dutiable.
-Surtax in Canada is imposed by an Order in Council, which sets out the amount of the surtax, the goods to which it will apply, and normally a duration.
+Surtax is an additional duty applied to goods that are already dutiable.
+Surtax in Canada is imposed by an Order in Council, which sets out the amount of the surtax, the goods to which it will apply, and the duration.

 Proposed Surtax Announced May 31, 2018